 At times, having seen so many Coming-of-Age films, I worry that possibly I have seen all the good ones and am unlikely to come upon another that will utterly provoke and move me.
-Then a film such as Philippe Claudel‘s A Childhood (Original title: Une enfance) comes along, and the cinematic magic returns in full force and I worry no more.
+Then a film such as Philippe Claudel’s A Childhood (Original title: Une enfance) comes along, and the cinematic magic returns in full force, and I worry no more.

-Original take on the dysfunctional family theme
+An original take on the dysfunctional family theme

-A Childhood has absolutely no problem capturing and maintaining one’s interest for its entire duration.
-Unlike some films that make one slightly bored after a while, you will find yourself wishing that the story continues on long after the film’s closing credits roll.
+A Childhood has no problem capturing and maintaining one’s interest for its entire duration.
+Unlike some films that make one slightly bored after a while, you will find yourself wishing that the story continues long after the film’s closing credits roll.

 A Childhood features exemplary yet moving delineation of its young protagonist Jimmy (Alexi Mathieu), which eases one’s understanding of his personality.
 Thanks to the ingenious development of his character, while observing his reactions to people and events, identification and sympathy with the young boy comes naturally.
-The dramatization of his struggle for dignity, love (not just parental) and his desire for a “normal” childhood, against all odds, (having a carefree mother and her easily irritable boyfriend), is extremely moving.
+The dramatization of his struggle for dignity, love (not just parental) and his desire for a “normal” childhood, against all odds, (having a carefree mother and her easily irritable boyfriend), is hugely moving.

 Thanks to the wonderful acting performance by the entire cast, the film’s characters felt real and their actions believable – which resulted in highly credible storytelling.
 So much so that, in many of the characters, I recognized people with whom I have encountered at one time or another – youth and adult alike.
 The screen presence of Alexi Matheieu is nothing short of extraordinary (despite his lack of prior acting experience), Reaction shots (tight close-ups) are used frequently on his expressive face, allowing a glimpse into his eyes and soul and allowing the viewer to almost feel his emotions.

-The cute appearance and innocence (for he is still a kid and has Jimmy to shield him from the life’s disappointments) and the unmistakable talent of Jules Gauzelin as Jimmy’s little brother, further enhances Jimmy’s story by revealing traits of Jimmy’s character and providing a contrasting alternative of a kid who is yet to face the challenges of life.
+The cute appearance and innocence (for he is still a kid and has Jimmy to shield him from life’s disappointments) and the unmistakable talent of Jules Gauzelin as Jimmy’s little brother, further enhance Jimmy’s story by revealing traits of Jimmy’s character and providing a contrasting alternative of a kid who is yet to face the challenges of life.
 This is just one of the contrasts present in the film’s narrative.
 Others include a comparison of social classes, circumstances and settings.